Opening a Great Commission Donor Advised Fund

 - Yes.
 Your statement with all transactions will be available through online access.

 - How do I make cash contributions?

 - Many ways!
-You can mail us a check, send a check from your bank's recurring bill payment program, ACH, or wire money.
+You can mail a check, send a check from your bank’s recurring bill payment program, use ACH, or wire money.
 You can contribute via credit card or e-check through your online account.
-If you contribute, the transaction fees will come out of the balance of the GCDAF, however, your tax-deductible receipt will be for the full amount of the contribution.
+Any associated transaction fees charged by third parties will come out of the balance of the GCDAF; however, your tax-deductible receipt will be for the full amount of the contribution.

-- Can I move a donor-advised fund advised at another institution to a Cru Foundation DAF?
+- Can I move a donor-advised fund held at another institution to a Cru Foundation GCDAF?

 TAX INFORMATION**Please consult with your professional tax advisors on all matters related to your gifts.
 Cru Foundation does not provide tax, legal, or other professional advice.

 - Can the income accrued in a Great Commission Donor Advised Fund be deducted as an additional charitable donation?